 His name is tied up with the postwar history of one of the Warsaw’s neighbourhoods — Southern Muranów.
-Borden Lachert, because this is who we are talking about, is the author of the conception of this estate-monument erected on the Warsaw’s ghetto.
+Borden Lachert is the author of the conception of this estate-monument erected on the Warsaw’s ghetto.
 This architect is well known not only to those interested in the history of Polish capital, historians and architects, but also to participants of guided walks learning about the history during weekend events.
 However, one of the less known episodes in Bohdan Lachert and his wife Irena’s lives happened during the German occupation on the other bank of Vistula river — in Saska Kępa.
 History of Maksymilian, Alicia and Piotruś leads us to 1950 and the documents collected in the Archive of the Jewish Historical Institute.

 During the war Irena and Bohdan Lachert lived in their home in Saska Kępa, on 9 Katowicka Street, which owing to their commitment to the Resistance movement became an important contact point for those involved in clandestine activity.
 Irena Lachert, social activist in pre-war Poland, during the occupation was an active member of Żegota (Council to Aid Jews) and Union of Armed Struggle.
 Because of her activity house on Katowicka St. became a place where Resistance members were meeting, underground bulletins were distributed, meetings of the Home Army Headquarters were held, as well as trainings of its rank and file, whereas in its garage automobiles of the Kedyw (Pol.
 Directorate for Subversion) were parked.
 In those war days Irena Lachert was known by her nom de guerre „Agata” but was also frequently called „Auntie”.
 It was her to whom Silent Unseen” or „Dark and Silent” (elite special-operations paratroops of the Polish Army in exile) came right making their way to occupied Warsaw.
 One of them, Stefan Jankowski, remembered: »Auntie« led us to our first »hot« clandestine apartment, provided us with our first forged documents, taught us the conspirational ABC of living in occupied Warsaw.
 She helped one man to get rid of fear that was unabling him to remain calm, the other she cured of unnecessary and stupid daredevilry.
 She was putting her neck in the noose for everyone.
 Her nickname »Auntie« was made naturally and sticked to her.
 Conspirational surnames were fake and often changed, so »Auntie« was the easiest.